activityhistory/nbcomet/README.md

 By default, Comet with store its data in `~/.jupyter/nbcomet`; You can change this folder by editing the `notebook.json` configuration file in your `~/.jupyter/nbconfig` folder to include a line specifying your data directory.
-For example: `"Comet": {"data_directory": "/full/path/to/directory" }`.
+For example: `"Comet": {"data_directory": "/full/path/to/directory" },`.

 ## What Comet Tracks
 Comet tracks how your notebook changes over time.
 It does so by:
 1. tracking the occurrence of actions such as creating, deleting, moving, or executing cells
 2. tracking how your notebook changes as a result of these actions

-Comet tracks this information in three ways:
+Comet tracks this information in two ways:
-1. committing every notebook change to a local git repository
+1. periodically saving a full version of the notebook
-2. periodically saving a full version of the notebook
+2. saving the name and time of every action performed in the notebook to an sqlite database

-3. saving the name and time of every action to an sqlite database
+## Visualization
 Comet is a research tool designed to help scientists in human-computer interaction better understand how people use Jupyter Notebooks.
 It is primarily a recording tool with limited support for visualizing or reviewing the recorded data.
+You can see a basic visualization of your notebook activity by selecting `Comet > See Comet Data ` in your Jupyter Notebook menu.

 ![Comet Extension HistoryFlow Visualization](imgs/historyflow.png)